-As an employee in Germany, if you are unable to continue working due to sickness, through no fault of your own, your employer will usually continue to pay your regular wage for six weeks.
-After that, if you are still unable to work, your health insurance will pay your sickness benefit (Krankengeld) for up to 78 weeks, while you recover.
+As an employee in Germany, if you are unable to work due to sickness, through no fault of your own, your employer will usually continue to pay your regular wage for six weeks.
+After that, if you are still unable to work, your health insurance will pay your sickness benefit (Krankengeld) for up to 78 weeks while you recover.

 Sickness benefit is funded by your health insurance premiums, meaning that you are automatically covered if you contribute to the German statutory insurance system.
 If you have private health insurance, the amount and duration of sickness benefit you receive beyond the initial six weeks depends on the type of cover you chose when taking out your policy.

-In order to qualify for sickness benefit, you need to meet the following criteria:
+In order to qualify for sickness benefit in Germany, you need to meet the following criteria:

 If you hold private health insurance, whether or not you are entitled to sickness benefit depends on your individual policy.
 Check with your health insurance provider if you are unsure.